 This post may contain affiliate links which won’t change your price but will share some commission.

-This Instant Pot broccoli is an easy, healthy side dish with a zero minute cook time.
+This Instant Pot broccoli is an easy, healthy vegan side dish with a zero minute cook time.
 Steam broccoli in the Instant Pot pressure cooker for a quick vegetable at dinnertime.

 Broccoli is a go-to side dish in my house.
 It’s one of my favorite veggies.
 While my kids don’t always appreciate it on their plates, they’re usually willing to eat it because they know it’s good for them.

 It can be hard to time steamed broccoli just right when you cook it on the stove.
 If you leave it on for a minute or two longer than necessary, it becomes dark and mushy.

 That’s why I like to make pressure cooker broccoli.
 When I steam broccoli in the Instant Pot, there’s no guesswork about timing.
 It comes out just how I want it every time.